 You'll find a huge selection of frames here, but we think the best value are the large poster frames, most of which are in the $20-50 range.

 The in-store offerings can be hit or miss depending on inventory and demand (especially when college students head back to school), but you'll find a variety of affordable frames you can order online.
 We especially like that you can filter by frame size to find just what you're looking for.
 The best deals are the poster frames for $9-10.

 You probably think of Zara as just a clothing store but they have a robust home goods selection online.
 The frames in their collection are smaller, tabletop frames, but the prices are good and so is the style factor.
 We especially like these clear plastic "frameless" ones ($25-50).

-Their selection is mostly framed art prints for the home, but if you want to frame your albums or other square art work, they offer cheap square 12" x 12" frames in silver or black for about $15.
+Their selection ranges from petite instant film-sized frames and dowel hangers to (more expensive) wood frames in a variety of sizes.
+But if you want to frame your albums or other square art work, they offer cheap square 12.5" x 12.5" frames in rose gold or marble print for $15.

 Re-edited from a post that originally appeared 4.14.16. — AH